Xin-Ge/BERUNet-denoiser/README.md

 # BERUNet-denoiser

-The code is being organized and is promised to be released by February 15
+The code is being organized and will be released within one month after the paper is published.